-Figure 7 shows a simplified schematic of the fault logic.
+Figure 3 shows a simplified schematic of the fault logic.
 An over-voltage detected on VSEN1 immediately sets the fault latch.
 A sequence of three over-current fault signals also sets the fault latch.
-The over-current latch is set dependent upon the states of the over-current (OC1 and OC2), linear under-voltage (LUV) and the soft-start signals.
-A window comparator monitors the SS pin and indicates when C{SS} is fully charged to 4.5V (UP signal).
-An under-voltage on either linear output (VSEN3 and VSEN4) is ignored until after the soft-start interval (T4 in Figure 6).
-This allows V{OUT3} and V{OUT4} to increase without fault at start-up.
-Cycling the bias input voltage (+12V ${IN}$ on the VCC pin off then on) resets the counter and the fault latch.
+The over-current latch is set dependent upon the states of the over-current (OC), linear under-voltage (LUV) and the soft-start signals.
+A window comparator monitors the SS pin and indicates when C{SS} is fully charged to 4V (UP signal).
+An under-voltage on either linear output (VSEN2, VSEN3, or VSEN4) is ignored until after the soft-start interval (T4 in Figure 2).
+This allows $V{OUT2},\,V{OUT3},\,$ and V{OUT4} to increase without fault at startup.
+Cycling the bias input voltage $(+12V{IN})$ on the VCC pin off then on) resets the counter and the fault latch.